Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Rachel reeled, trying to grab onto something intelligible to say in the fog of her mind, eventually stammering, "Wh-what do you want me to say?"

 "Aren't you thrilled?
-Finn's finally come to his senses about whorish, cheating old me and rush back into your virgin arms?" she snarled, tears threatening to spill over yet again, and despite all the vicious intensity she was throwing down at the brunette, all Rachel could do was shake her head meekly.
+Finn's finally come to his senses about whorish, cheating old me and rush back into your virgin arms?" she snarled, tears threatening to spill over yet again, and despite all the vicious intensity she was throwing down at her, all Rachel could do was shake her head meekly.